 - under 10 years old

 - or near the end of your finance agreement.

 The criteria vary between lenders and so you should check the details before you make your application.

 As part of the loan process, you will be required to hand over your logbook or V5 registration document to prove ownership.

 The lender will also conduct an HPI check on your vehicle to establish its value, that it’s free from finance and that you are the registered owner.

 You will be asked to provide personal details.
-These include your address and financial information, such as your income and regular expenditure.
+These include:

 The loan provider usually also runs a credit check and reviews your loan affordability.
 But you should also personally ensure you are able to make the repayments.

 Depending on your loan provider this process can be completed online, over the phone or in person.
 Yet in some cases, it can be completed in as little as one to two hours.